gladnicks/spacereps/README.md

 *Web App*

 After cloning, execute `cd app`, then `poetry install` and `npm install`.
 Once the dependencies have installed, run `npm start` then open a web browser and navigate to `http://localhost:8090`
+If you make changes and don't see them reflected upon refreshing the browser, hit Ctrl + Shift + R or Command + Shift + R

 ## Upcoming features:
 - Expansion of the web app, including: